Lyapunov Function Partial Differential Equations for Chemical Reaction Networks: Some Special Cases: Lyapunov Function PDEs for CRNS with

-\begin{remark} If $f(x)=\mathfrak{c}$ satisfies the boundary condition of (\ref{BoundaryConditionS1}), then This requests the underlying CRN to be more special but not {only limited to admitting one dimensional stoichiometric subspace}.
-Therefore, the constant solution $f(x)=\mathfrak{c}$ is usually not qualified to follow the boundary condition (\ref{BoundaryConditionS1}) for a general CRN with $\text{dim}\mathscr{S}=1$. \end{remark}
+{This condition is very restrictive that can be hardly reached even in the case of one dimensional stoichiometric subspace.} Therefore, the constant solution $f(x)=\mathfrak{c}$ is usually not qualified to follow the boundary condition (\ref{BoundaryConditionS1}) for a general CRN with $\text{dim}\mathscr{S}=1$. \end{remark}